-The lawyers at Chain | Cohn | Stiles are involved in some of the most significant cases in Kern County.
+The lawyers at Chain | Cohn | Stiles are involved in some of the most significant cases in the Central Valley.
 Our vast experience and expertise in handling a variety of different cases allows us to obtain the best possible results for our clients.
 Over the years, we have been involved in a variety of important cases, ranging from police misconduct cases to oilfield accident cases to product liability cases.
 The cases on this page represent just some of the important cases we’re currently working on.

 Chain | Cohn | Stiles filed a wrongful death lawsuit on behalf of the family of 72-year-old Nancy Joyce Garrett, who was killed when a Kern County Sheriff’s Office patrol car operated by Deputy Nicholas Clerico struck and killed her.

 The filing of the lawsuit came on the heels of the release of the California Highway Patrol’s Multidisciplinary Accident Investigation Team (MAIT) report regarding the crash that occurred on Sept.
 28, 2014, at the intersection of North Chester Avenue and China Grade Loop in Oildale.
 The report found Deputy Clerico at fault in the crash, and the CHP report recommended that a vehicular manslaughter charge be filed against the deputy.

 Nancy was a friendly neighbor, a caregiver for our community, an active blogger, and the pillar of her family.
 She was a drug and alcohol counselor for the Kern County Mental Health Department, and also volunteered her time as a substance abuse counselor for STEPS, a local nonprofit that provides DUI awareness services.
 At the time of the crash, she was returning home from a Los Angeles Dodgers baseball game she attended with her family and friends.

 Nancy left behind a son, Mark, and a daughter, Deborah, along with grandchildren and great-grandchildren.